Benjamin Tolentino

 Benjamin Permejo Tolentino Jr. (born September 13, 1973) is a Filipino rower who competed in the 2000 Summer Olympics.

 Tolentino has competed for the Philippines in international competitions as early as 1995.
 He has competed in the Asian Games since the 1998 edition.
-On December 2017, he has expressed his intention to retire from the sport as a competitor and his plans to become a rowing coach.
+In December 2017, he has expressed his intention to retire from the sport as a competitor and his plans to become a rowing coach.

 He is also a sergeant of the Philippine Air Force.